Your cookie preferences

 If you're in debt to your energy supplier, you're not alone.
 Thousands of people throughout the UK struggle to pay for their energy.
 However, falling behind on your energy payments doesn't have to lead to your power being switched off.

 Want to know what the average cost of an energy bill is in the UK?
-Visit our comprehensive UK energy statistics page to find out all the key factors affecting your energy price
+Visit our comprehensive UK energy statistics page to find out all the key factors affecting the size of your energy payments.

 What to do if you're in energy debt

-More households than ever across the UK have struggled with their energy bills throughout 2022 and 2023.
-Usually the solution to the problem of expensive energy bills would be to switch to a cheaper energy plan (assuming you've been in debt for less than 28 days) but, although there are some deals available, switching to a fixed deal might not be right for everyone.
+More households than ever across the UK have struggled with their energy bills over the last couple of years.
+Usually the solution to the problem of expensive energy bills would be to switch to a cheaper energy plan (assuming you've been in debt for less than 28 days) but, although there are increasing numbers of deals on the market, switching to a fixed deal might not be right for everyone.

 As well as giving you tips on ways to avoid getting into energy debt in the first place, your energy supplier can set up a repayment plan so you can pay back your energy debt gradually.
 Although your supplier is not required by law to offer you a way of repaying your debts that takes your financial situation into account, it is likely to.
 Repayment plans space your energy payments out over time so you don't have to pay large lump sums all at once.
 They can be weekly, fortnightly or monthly, and will include a portion of your current use and a portion of your debt.
 If you are already on a repayment plan, but can't manage the payments, you may be able to renegotiate with your supplier so that it is more affordable.

-If you're facing the prospect of being disconnected, your energy supplier may suggest that you switch to a prepayment meter, which will ensure you don't fall further behind in debt to them.
+If you're on a credit meter and facing the prospect of being disconnected, your energy supplier may suggest that you switch to a prepayment meter, which will ensure you don't fall further behind in debt to it.

 With a prepayment meter, you pay for your energy with a token, key or smartcard that you top up like a pay-as-you-go mobile phone.
 However, if the money runs out, you won't be able to use any energy.
 Prepayment meters can also often be more expensive than a standard meter.